WHAT DOES A CHIEF HAPPINESS OFFICER DO?

 The way we work has changed significantly over time, especially after the year that was 2020.
 Employees are looking for more than just job security, and greater value is put on a workplace that prioritises the happiness of its people.
 When the wellness of team members is paramount, this not only benefits the individual, but the workplace will be rewarded with higher employee engagement and productivity levels.

 An unexpected consequence of returning to COVID-normal and being out and about more, is that many workplaces have seen employees falling ill.
 One cannot help but think that the impact of 2020 on our lives and our mental, physical and spiritual wellbeing has played a part.

-So for my inaugural blog post, I would like to share with you a few things that I have been encouraging at KIN to create a happier, healthier and more engaged team.
+So for my inaugural blog post, I would like to share with you a few things that I have been encouraging at Loch Legal to create a happier, healthier and more engaged team.

 Gnarly’s wellness tips to enhance your workplace

 - Regular exercise and getting up from your desk throughout the day is a great way to refocus or let off some steam.
 I am always up for a walk around the park or a game of fetch, and a full body wag on the spot takes only a minute.
 I wouldn’t recommend digging up the garden bed though!